 Book Thoughts by Rachelle

 I love doing book reviews especially because I often get a free book!
 Read on to find out another reason why I love doing book reviews–this one has to do with a free book for a lucky reader!
-When I received Joyce DiPastena’s new book in the mail I fell in love with the cover.
+When I received Joyce DiPastena’s book, Illuminations of the Heart, in the mail I fell in love with the cover.
 It is gorgeous—love that castle in the background.
 Then I looked at how thick the book was, how tall the pile of books I’m supposed to be reviewing and reading, and the date I was supposed to get the book reviewed.

 “Oh-oh, how will I ever be able to finish reading this 425 page book in time?”
 I said to my husband.
 I even emailed the editor and asked if I could move my review date to a later time.
 She told me to try my best—probably because she knew what would happen when I started reading it.